Use grid to position content within a responsive layout.

 Fill empty grid cells

 Empty cells might remain in the grid when you have spanned grid children.
-To automatically populate these cells with content, go to grid edit mode, then check Dense in the Style panel.
+To automatically populate these cells with content, go to Style panel > Layout > Direction and click the “dense” icon.

 Important: The dense setting attempts to fit grid children into empty cells of your grid.
 This can be bad for accessibility, as it only alters where items display, not where they appear in the page’s source.